scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 --- abstract

-SCION is a future Internet architecture that focuses on security and availability.
+SCION is an inter-domain Internet architecture that focuses on security and availability.
 Its fundamental functions are carried out by a number of components.

-This document illustrates the dependencies between its core components and extensions.
-It also discusses the relationship between SCION and existing protocols, with focus on illustrating which existing protocols are reused or extended.
-Additionally, it describes the motivations behind cases where a greenfield approach is needed, and the properties that can be achieved thanks to it.
-It then briefly touches on the maturity level of components.
+This document analyzes its core components from a functionality perspective, describing their inputs, outputs, and properties provided.
+The goal is to answer the following questions:
+* What are SCION components and their dependencies?
+Can they be used independently or be split?
+* What existing protocols are reused or extended?
+Why (or why not)?

+In additions, it focuses on the properties achievable thanks to a greenfield approach, whenever used.
+It then briefly touches on the maturity level of components and on some extensions.

 --- middle

 # Introduction

 While SCION  was initially developed in academia, the architecture  has now "slipped out of the lab" and counts its early productive deployments (including the Swiss inter-banking network SSFN).
-The architecture is composed of a system of related components, some of which are  essential to set up end-to-end SCION connectivity.
+The architecture consists of a system of related components, some of which are essential to set up end-to-end SCION connectivity.
+Core components are the data plane, the control plane, and the PKI.
 Add-ons provide additional functionality, security, or backwards compatibility.
-Discussions at PANRG {{PANRG-INTERIM-Min}} showed the need to describe the relationships between SCION's core components.
+Discussions at PANRG {{PANRG-INTERIM-Min}} showed the need to describe the relationships between components.
+This document, therefore, takes a look at each core component individually and independently from others.
-This document, therefore focuses on each component, describing its functionality, properties, dependencies and relationships to existing protocols.
-The goal is not to describe each component's specification, but to illustrate the engineering decisions that made SCION what it is and to provide a basis for further discussions.
+It focuses on describing its inputs, outputs, functionality, and properties.
+It then touches on dependencies and relationships to existing protocols.
+The goal is not to describe each component's specification, but to illustrate the engineering decisions that made SCION what it is and to provide a basis for further discussions and work.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, refer to {{CHUAT22}}.

 ## Design Goals
+TODO: I'm not sure this section belongs to here.
+Perhaps we just move this into each component.
 SCION was created from the start with the intention to provide the following properties for inter-domain communication.

 - *Availability*.
 SCION aims to provide highly available communication.
 Its focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in the presence of adversaries.